Mage Crafting Guide

 - Doomsayer - Priority = MEDIUM: Doomsayer is a common card in Quest Mage and Freeze Mage decks.
 It can provide a strong board clear when combined with Frost Nova and is a strong choice to help any Control deck survive against early aggression.

 - Bloodmage Thalnos - Priority = LOW: Bloodmage Thalnos is a nice addition to many Mage decks.
 Much like Azure Drake, the combination of Spell Damage and card draw is very fitting for Mage's gameplan.
-However, in many decks Bloodmage can be replaced by a Cult Sorcerer, and it is not used in many other classes.
+However, as the card itself is not game-changing, it is a low crafting priority due to the high amount of dust needed to craft it.

 3. Gold Allocation Guide